ultimate271/notes/tolkien/akallabeth.md

 a second time be saved by any such embassy, and for the treason of Númenor there was no easy absolving.

+### Elendil does as his father bidden, and finds no sign of his father in the West
 But Elendil did all that his father had bidden, and his ships lay off the east coast of the land; and the Faithful put aboard their wives and their children, and their heirlooms, and great store of goods.
 Many things there were of beauty